LinasBeres/linas-st/README.md

 ## Requirements
-In order to build st you need the Xlib header files.
+In order to build st you need the Xlib header files and Harfbuzz library and headers.

 ## Installation
 Edit config.mk to match your local setup (st is installed into